About

 About Splinter Collective

-Splinter Collective is a vibrant community space housed in an historic Adobe warehouse located in Cukson, or Tucson, AZ on occupied Tohono O’odham, Yoeme, Pascua Yaqui and Hohokam lands.
+Splinter Collective is a vibrant community space housed in an historic Adobe warehouse located in Cukson, or Tucson, AZ on occupied Tohono O’odham and Yoeme (Pascua Yaqui) lands.
 The warehouse was originally built in 1920 to store farm equipment and has evolved many times over the years.
 It sits on the border of the Dunbar Spring and Barrio Anita neighborhoods just northwest of the historic arts warehouse district.
 It has been in the hands of artists since the 1960s and has held legendary rent parties and concerts.
 We love to hear your stories — drop us a line if you have them!

 Our mission statement:

-Splinter Art and Community Fund, our 501c3 non-profit (DBA Splinter Collective, or Splinter) is a horizontally led organization that is 100% comprised of Black, Indigenous and people of the global majority and LGBTQ+ and we aim to provide a safe, accessible and equitable physical and community space for liberatory art practices and social justice organizing.
+Splinter Art and Community Fund, our 501c3 non-profit (DBA Splinter Collective, or Splinter) is a horizontally led organization that cultivates deeply representative leadership.
+Our collective and Board of Directors is 100% comprised of people of various intersecting marginalized identities, including specifically BIPOC, LGBTQ+, Disabled, and neurodivergent folks, and folks with lived experience of sex work, housing insecurity, incarceration and more.
+We aim to provide a safe, accessible and equitable physical and community space for liberatory art practices and social justice organizing.

 We focus on community events, art curation, housing justice, and providing mutual aid to the surrounding community — in particular our unsheltered neighbors.
 By centering marginalized voices and experiences, nurturing community building across divisions and cultivating deeply representative leadership, Splinter strives to be a model of partnership, inclusivity, diversity, and abolition.